Etavia/Motor-Bearing-Monitoring-NN/README.md

 - Can be trained to analyze different signals than sound like vibration for instance
 - Method can be applied to many other applications than electric motors

 Video about laboratory setting of normal and faulty motor.
 Detecting obvious fault by listening is easy.
-See if you can hear which motor is healty and which one is faulty. https://www.youtube.com/watch?v=YBFgkpnamAI
+See if you can hear which motor is healthy and which one is faulty. https://www.youtube.com/watch?v=YBFgkpnamAI

 Repository contains MATLAB code and pre-recorded 5 second samples of faulty motor and normal motor in MATLAB audio format.